ibnuda/fpmortals/manuscript/complete.md

 ## `Parallel`

-There are two effectful operations that we almost always want to run in
-parallel:

 Ada dua operasi dengan efek yang hampir selalu kita jalankan secara paralel:

-1.  `.map` over a collection of effects, returning a single effect.
-This is achieved by `.traverse`, which delegates to the effect's `.apply2`.
-2.  running a fixed number of effects with the *scream operator* `|@|`, and combining their output, again delegating to `.apply2`.

 1.  `.map` atas sebuah koleksi dengan efek, mengembalikan sebuah efek.
 Hal ini dapat dicapai dengan `.traverse` yang mendelegasikannya ke `.apply2` milik